At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

 Tails are used to waft vital information, such as anal glands scents, to appear larger and more menacing.

-Dog tails are used to conserve body heat, such as when a dog curls into a ball and wraps their tail over their face.
+Dog tails conserve body heat, such as when a dog curls into a ball and wraps its tail over its face.

-Many veterinarians in the U.S. are now voluntarily refusing to perform cosmetic surgery on dogs, including docked tails.
+Many veterinarians in the U.S. voluntarily refuse to perform cosmetic surgery on dogs, including docked tails.

 They will do it only if there is an injury, health, or medical reason for the procedure.

-That progressive change in thinking will make for a lot more happier, and pain-free puppies and dogs in the USA.
+That progressive change in thinking will make for happier and pain-free puppies and dogs in the USA.